Pawan2500423/-python-quiz-project-/README.md

 # -python-quiz-project-
-It's a code for a quiz game with three general knowledge questions
+It's a code for a fun quiz with three general knowledge questions -Pawan